top of page

 We get "you sell your puppies for how much?!" a lot.
 So we'd like to explain how our puppies are priced fairly.

-We health test all our dogs using Embark DNA + breed test as well as coloring testing our Great Danes.
+We health test all our dogs using Embark DNA + breed test as well as OFA testing for hips, elbows, eyes and heart (if applicable for the breed).
 This tests for hundreds of possible diseases and gives us a complete picture of what our dogs look like genetically.
 We also make sure our studs are tested as well.

 Our puppies are raised indoors.
 That means in our home where we sleep, eat and play.
 We are there for every whelping, for every single puppy born, regardless of the time of day, regardless of plans we may have had.
 We assist mom when needed and make sure she is staying hydrated and her vitals are at safe levels.
 Our children get to handle and play with each puppy from the time they're a few days old until they're ready to go home.
 This almost means lots and lots of clean up.
 We are cleaning their pens everyday, multiple times a day, especially during the winter seasons when it's too cold for the puppies to be outside.
 During warmer months, this means puppies get to go outside when it's nice, but someone is always outside monitoring them.